centreon/centreon-documentation/cloud/alerts-notifications/resources-status.md

     ![image](../assets/alerts/resources-status/search_tab.gif)

 3. Use spaces between search criteria.
 Criteria are added using an AND criterion: results will match all criteria.

-You can use regular expressions.
+   * You can use regular expressions.
+Wildcards are not supported: a search pattern starting with a * is not valid.
+   * You cannot perform a pattern-based search inside a field that has a finite number of values (hostgroups, status, etc): for these fields, use the [**Search options**](#search-criteria) button.

 4. Once you have entered all your search criteria, type a space character or press **Esc** to exit autocomplete, then press **Enter**.

 Example :